jmlivingston/react-components-library/README.md

 Prettier is used and is configured under prettier in package.json.
 Husky and lint-staged is used to format before commits.

+> Settings - package.json (eslintConfig, lint-staged, and husky)

 ---

 ## Test

-Jest, react-testing-library, and react-hooks-testing-library are used for testing.
+Jest, [@testing-library/react](https://testing-library.com), and [react-hooks-testing-library](https://github.com/mpeyper/react-hooks-testing-library) are used for testing.

+> Settings package.json (jest)

 ---